 - Custom firmware for the wireless cards

 - Installation of some packages required by CDRouter

 - Removal of some packages and services not required by CDRouter

-- Configuration of the ETH0 port, seven Ethernet test interfaces, and three wireless test interfaces
+- Configuration of the eth0 port, Ethernet test interfaces, and wireless test interfaces

 - Cosmetic modifications to the desktop and qacafe home area